Jan-Swiderski/SelExtCopyUtil/README.md

 	**Folder Prefix**: Enter a prefix for the name of the new folder that will be created in the destination directory.
 The folder's name will also include the current date in the selected format.
 	**Select Date Format**: Choose a date format from the dropdown menu for the folder name in the destination directory.
 The available options are `YYYY-MM-DD`, `DD-MM-YYYY`, and `MM-DD-YYYY`.**Run**: Click the "Run" button to start the copying process.
 The application will create a new folder in the destination directory, named with the chosen prefix and date, and will copy all files with the specified extension into this folder.
 	**Completion**: Once the copying process is completed, a message box will inform you of the success.
 The application will then automatically close.
-## Running and editing the Python code
-### Setting up the Environment and Installation
-This project is designed to run with a standard Python environment, making it accessible and easy to set up.
-Here's how to get your environment ready and run the project.
-### Prerequisites
-- **Python:** Ensure you have Python installed on your system.
-The project requires Python 3.6 or newer, but Python 3.12.2 is recommended for the best compatibility and performance.
-If you do not have Python installed, you can download it from [python.org](https://www.python.org/downloads/) or install it using your system's package manager.
-This project uses standard Python libraries, including `tkinter` for the GUI components, which is included in the standard Python distribution.

 ## Downloading and Using the Built Version of the Application

 To download the latest release of the application, visit the ["Releases"](https://github.com/Jan-Swiderski/SelExtCopyUtil/releases) section on the GitHub page of the project and download the latest version for your operating system.